runt18/docs/docs/configuration/config_pull_request_status.rst

 .. note:: This feature is only available for GitHub users.

-Once you sign up, QuantifiedCode automaticaly installs a pull request hook on GitHub (assuming you've granted us all necessary access rights).
+Once you sign up, QuantifiedCode automatically installs a pull request hook on GitHub (assuming you've granted us all necessary access rights).
 Going forward, QuantifiedCode's analysis will be triggered whenever a pull request is opened (also via forks).

 To make sure your pull request *fails* or *passes* for issues that you and your team consider important, follow one of the following two strategies: